Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Learning Deep Tree-based Retriever

 To illustrate the tree update process, {Figure \ref{fig: Updating Mapping}} presents an example with eight items labeled $a$ to $h$ and a step $d=2$.
 Initially, all items are at the root node.
 We need to allocate items to the layer at a distance of $2$ from the root.
 This layer consists of four nodes, with each node receiving two items.
 According to the matching scores, item $f$ should ideally be assigned to node $4$, which has the highest matching score.
 However, since node $4$ already contains two items ($b$ and $c$), item $f$ is reallocated to node $5$, which has the next highest score.
 Once allocation in the second layer is complete, the process continues to deeper layers.
 As the leaf nodes are located in the third layer, just one step from the second layer (less than $d$), items are directly assigned to the third layer.
 Ultimately, each leaf node is allocated one item, completing the tree update.

-In fact, our tree learning strategy assigns items to tree nodes in a top-down manner, which can also be viewed as a hierarchical clustering from coarse grain to fine grain, and $d$ controls the grain size.
+In fact, our tree learning strategy assigns items to tree nodes in a top-down manner, which can also be viewed as a hierarchical, coarse-to-fine clustering where $d$ controls the granularity.
 The main difference between ours and the one in JTM is the calculation of matching scores.
 Both JTM and our method compute the log-likelihood as the matching score, but while JTM directly sums up the binary classification probabilities for this calculation, our strategy relies on the softmax-based multi-class probabilities, which is compatible with our training mode.